 Hello darkness, my old friend, I’ve come to talk with you again, Because a vision softly creeping, Left its seeds while I was sleeping, And the vision that was planted in my brain Still remains Within the sound of silence.

 In restless dreams I walked alone Narrow streets of cobblestone, ‘Neath the halo of a street lamp, I turned my collar to the cold and damp When my eyes were stabbed by the flash of a neon light That split the night And touched the sound of silence.

 And in the naked light I saw Ten thousand people, maybe more.
 People talking without speaking, People hearing without listening, People writing songs that voices never share And no one dared Disturb the sound of silence.

 “Fools,” said I, “You do not know.
 Silence like a cancer grows.
 Hear my words that I might teach you.
 Take my arms that I might reach you.”
 But my words like silent raindrops fell And echoed in the wells of silence

 And the people bowed and prayed To the neon god they made.
 And the sign flashed out its warning In the words that it was forming.
 And the sign said, “The words of the prophets are written on the subway walls And tenement halls And whispered in the sounds of silence.”

-I feel I can’t finish today’s post without mentioning the sad passing of Sir Terry Wogan – I can’t remember a time when he hasn’t been around on television and radio bringing joy to so many people.
+I feel I can’t finish today’s post without mentioning the sad passing of Sir Terry Wogan – I can’t remember a time when he hasn’t been part of our television and radio lives, bringing joy to so many people.
 It’s akin to losing a favourite uncle (or great-uncle depending on your age).
-It is appropriate to note on this day therefore, that the guest who caused him most difficulty during his long run of early evening chat shows, was indeed “Mrs Robinson” herself, Anne Bancroft – She apparently sat in a catatonic trance and refused to answer any of his questions.
+It is appropriate to therefore note, that the guest who caused him most difficulty during his long run of early evening chat shows, was indeed ‘Mrs Robinson’ herself, Anne Bancroft – She apparently sat in a catatonic trance and refused to answer any of his questions.